data-integrations/google-cloud/docs/GoogleSubscriber-streamingsource.md

 authorization.
 Can be set to 'auto-detect' when running on a Dataproc cluster.
 When running on other clusters, the file must be present on every node in the cluster.
 * **JSON**: Contents of the service account JSON file.

+**Number of readers**: Number of Pub/Sub reader workers to run in parallel for this source.
+Each reader requires a worker in the cluster.
+The default number of readers per Pub/Sub Streaming Source is 1.